 All pupils in School receive quality first teaching which is also known as Wave 1.

 Universal is the effective inclusion of all pupils in high-quality every day personalised teaching.
 Such teaching will, for example, be based on clear

 appropriate objectives that are shared with the children and returned to at the end of the lesson.
 Teachers use a lively, interactive range of teaching styles and make maximum use of visual and kinaesthetic teaching techniques such as Kagan structures as well as auditory/verbal learning.

-If a pupil has needs which are related to more specific areas of their education, such as spelling, handwriting, numeracy and literacy skills, then they may be considered for a Wave 2 intervention.
-A Wave 2 intervention is a targeted catch up provision for children to ‘put them back on course’.
+If a pupil has needs which are related to more specific areas of their education, such as spelling, handwriting, numeracy and literacy skills, then they may be considered for a Targeted intervention.
 This will be led by a teacher or a teaching assistant and is usually done in focus groups.
-Interventions at Wave 2 will be planned and reviewed by the class teacher half-termly to ascertain the effectiveness of the provision and to inform future planning.
+Targeted interventions will be planned and reviewed by the class teacher half-termly to ascertain the effectiveness of the provision and to inform future planning.

 - Speech and language therapists